MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-CompromisedUserDetailReport.md

 ```

 ## DESCRIPTION
-The output of this cmdlet returns the following information:
+This cmdlet returns the following information:

 - Date
 - UserCount